Paul-Hebert/wedding/faqs.md

 ## What is the lodging like?

 Check out our [lodging page](/lodging)!
 (You can request specific lodging when you [RSVP](/rsvp).)

+## How do I pay for lodging or additional food costs?

+If you chose to contribute towards lodging or food in the RSVP form, we'll send you an email with more information about ways to pay in June.

 ## Is it going to be inside or outside?